Recently updated on August 31st, 2023 at 10:15 am

 Surface speed is measured in linear units per minute: feet per minute (SFM) for Imperial, and meters per minute in Metric.

-To give you an idea, here is a cutting speed chart that shows you the surface speed in feet per minute for typical materials when cutting with an HSS (High Speed Steel) End Mill:
+To give you an idea, here is a cutting speed chart (surface feet per minute chart) that shows you the surface speed in feet per minute for typical materials when cutting with an HSS (High Speed Steel) End Mill:

 Cutting Speed Chart giving Surface Speeds for HSS End Mills in SFM